phaserjs/phaser/README.md

 * Game.scratch is a single handy BitmapData instance that can be used as a visual scratch-pad, for off-screen bitmap manipulation (and is used as such by BitmapData itself).
 * Device.support32bit is a new boolean that sets if the context supports 32bit pixel manipulation using array buffer views or not.
 * BitmapData.processPixelRGB lets you perform a custom callback on every pixel in the BitmapData.
+* P2.World now has its own pause and resume methods, so you can pause the physics simulation independent of your game (thanks @georgiee)

 ### Bug Fixes